optimumqa/cypress-setup-utilities/README.md

 ## Summary

 - Project is dynamically set up based on the four arguments above
-- If you specify `baseUrl` or `testFiles` in configs, they will not be overwritten.
+- If you specify `baseUrl` or `specPattern` in configs, they will not be overwritten.

 ## 🤝 Contributing